digiscot/digiscot-website/pages/projects/comas.md

 ## Evaluation

-The project has kicked off in a way we didnt fully anticipate, the concept and the practical need was so readily understood and the demand so high that it has really taken off and skewed the phased approach we had initially planned.
-We now are having to temper it to provide manageable responses as demand outstrips our capacity on the projext as it takes time to develop quality volunteeering opportunities.
+The project has started well, the concept and the practical need was so readily understood and the demand high, that it has really taken off.
+Demand already outstrips our capacity on the project. this is partly because it takes time to develop quality volunteers to help out.

 Phase one:

-We have established Digital Drop in Surgeries and staff slots within Comas projects on a weekly basis Mondays mornings for staff digital induction and this involves utilising Comas shared drive, intraweb, Email set up on computers and hand held devices.
-Setting up google calendar and using the web effectively.5 members of staff have already been through this with more on the way in May.
-4 Volunteers have engaged in DI work including using Excel for report writing as part of their SVQ in community development, using the internet effectively for sourcing materials and images, creating reports on MS office packages, saving documents and group emailing.
+We have established Digital Drop-in Surgeries and staff slots within Comas projects on a weekly basis.
+Monday mornings for staff digital induction and this involves utilising Comas shared drive, intraweb, Email set up on computers and hand held devices.
+Setting up Google calendar accounts and using the web effectively.
+5 members of staff have already been through this with more on the way in May.
+4 Volunteers have engaged in Digital Inclusion work including using Excel for report writing as part of their SVQ in community development, using the internet effectively for sourcing materials and images, creating reports on MS office packages, saving documents and group emailing.

-Memory Box:has been a bit slower to start though we've now done 3 one to highlight how these can be used and shaped by individuals and groups - [Memory Box Stories](http://memoryboxstories.com/stories.php?id=0F5175KgA5).
+Memory Box:has been a bit slower to start though we've now done 3,  one to highlight how these can be used and shaped by individuals and groups - [Memory Box Stories](http://memoryboxstories.com/stories.php?id=0F5175KgA5).

 3 Community work staff involved in learning about digital inclusion and opportunities for more learning with the idea to roll out to the community.